jpartida97/alexa-davinci-skill/docs/Challenges-Integrating-GPT-3-With-Alexa.md

 2. **Dealing with lists.**
    <br/> \* It doesn't sound natural to hear lists items with the retrieved formats.
    <br/> **\* Solution:**
-   - I changed numbers and hyphens with commas.
+   - I interchanged the numbers and hyphens with commas.
     <br/><br/>
 3. **8 seconds to provide a response.**
    <br/> \* In this scenario the Alexa Skill closes the connection with AWS Lambda ([#4-tips-for-implementing-device-discovery-in-your-smart-home-skills](https://developer.amazon.com/en-US/blogs/alexa/device-makers/2019/04/4-tips-for-implementing-device-discovery-in-your-smart-home-skills)).